fbpx

 Star Ruby Grapefruit:

-Star Ruby Grapefruit harvesting has begun in the Central Valley, with sizes primarily 40s and larger.
+Star Ruby Grapefruit is available in the Central Valley with sizing primarily 36s and larger.

 Specialty Citrus: